Explore the Latest Business Insights

 4. Compliance and Increased Security

-Salesforce and SharePoint integration ensure compliance with security and regulatory compliance.
+The integration supports ensure compliance with security and regulatory compliance.
 It enables consistent data monitoring and provides a unified view, enhancing data protection and minimizing potential data breaches.
 Integration increases the ability of secure data management and is eventually helpful to regular data governance from the Salesforce environment.

 5. Increased Document Storage

-While Salesforce document storage is limited and requires higher costs for more storage, Salesforce integration with SharePoint enables the extensive storage capacity of the Salesforce system.
+While Salesforce document storage is limited and requires higher costs for more storage, integrating it with SharePoint extend the extensive storage capacity of the Salesforce system.
 In addition, it can be highly valuable and cost-saving when businesses grow and require more document storage space for management.

 6. External Sharing Management